 You are here

-From the first-ever bone marrow transplant to the development of anti-HIV drugs, we translate research into innovative, excellent patient care.
+From the first-ever successful bone marrow transplant to the development of anti-HIV drugs, we translate research into innovative, excellent patient care.

 Since the 1920s, the Academic Health Center at the University of Minnesota has been at the forefront of progressive research in the health sciences.